 We are Law Business Research.
-We're a UK company, registered number 03281866, and our registered office is Meridian House, Farringdon Street, London EC4A 4HL.
+We're a UK company, registered number 03281866, and our registered office is Holborn Gate, 330 High Holborn, WC1V 7QT, London, United Kingdom.

 We operate the Global Banking Regulation Review (GBRR) website and subscription service.
 This statement explains what we do with your personal information when you register to use that website, subscribe to use our service, and how to exercise your rights over it.